Learn More About Deaths

 Most child and youth deaths are due to accidents or otherwise preventable causes (1).
 Public policies aimed at prevention, education, and support of youth and families can address these causes.

-According to research and subject experts, policies that could reduce child and youth death include:
+Policy options that could reduce child and youth deaths include:

-For more policy ideas about preventing injuries that can result in death, see Safe Kids Worldwide.
-Also see kidsdata.org's Research & Links section and the Policy Implications under these topics: Injuries, Suicide and Self-Inflicted Injury, Gang Involvement, Child Abuse and Neglect, Cancer, and Infant Mortality.
+For more information, see kidsdata.org’s Research & Links section and Policy Implications under these topics: Infant Mortality, Suicide and Self-Inflicted Injury, Cancer, Injuries, Child Abuse and Neglect, and Gang Involvement.

-- Preventing child abuse/neglect and supporting positive emotional health by promoting safe, stable, and nurturing relationships between caregivers and children; social factors associated with child maltreatment also should be addressed, e.g., neighborhood economic stress and poverty (3)
+- Preventing child abuse and neglect by promoting safe, stable, and caring relationships between caregivers and children; also addressing factors associated with child maltreatment, e.g., neighborhood economic stress and family poverty (3)

-- Recognizing that cancer, heart disease, and birth defects are among the leading causes of child/youth death, continuing efforts to ensure that all women, infants, children, and youth -- particularly those with special health care needs -- receive quality medical care that is safe, timely, effective, efficient, equitable, and patient-centered (7)
+- Continuing efforts to ensure that all women, infants, children, and youth—particularly those with special health care needs—have access to quality medical care that is affordable, timely, comprehensive, continuous, culturally appropriate, and patient-centered (8)

-- Supporting continued pediatric cancer research to promote advances in understanding of risk factors and treatments (8)
+- Supporting continued pediatric cancer research to promote advances in the understanding of risk factors and treatments (9)